WinVector/rqdatatable/extras/GroupedRankFilter2.md

 At this scale `data.table` takes about 1 second.
 Base-`R` and `rqdatatable` take about 2 and 3 seconds respectively (longer, but tolerable). `dplyr` takes 90 to 17 seconds (depending on which variation you use) which is 91 to 18 times slower than `data.table`.

 Full results are below (and all code and results are [here](https://github.com/WinVector/rqdatatable/blob/master/extras/GroupedRankFilter2.md)).
+Times reported are in seconds.

 ``` r
 ggplot(data = timings, aes(x = rows, y = seconds)) +